odyskypa/mining-unstructured-data-nlp/README.md

 Where the head token for each gold entity refers to the token in the dependency parse tree that corresponds to the main noun or verb that represents the entity.

-Additioanlly, a set of tests was performed to assess the effects of adding the rest of a particular token information (word, lemma, PoS tag, and combinations).
+Additionally, a set of tests was performed to assess the effects of adding the rest of a particular token information (word, lemma, PoS tag, and combinations).

 Also, features like `path1_nodes`, `path2_nodes`, `path1_edges`, `path1_nodes`, `path_edges` and `path_edges` were created which are based purely on words and PoS tags from the dependency relations.
 The addition of these features gave us a `3% increase on average in the macro F1` in the tests we performed.
 Two examples of these new features are:
 ```